w3c/market-data-odrl-profile/minutes/CG-minutes-22-01-12.md

 Unless there are some specific conditions on what someone can do if they're taking the data over the Internet.
 If so, we might need to be able to model it separately.
 But I don't know if we've got any use cases like that.
 So I don't know whether we need a special term for it.

 **Ben**
 I think we need more context.
-I read it as supporting the display stock prices on Google, for example.
+I read it as supporting the display of delayed stock prices on Google, for example.

-**Ben**
-Performing analytics
+### Performing analytics

 **Ben**
 This is likely another of those terms that is covered by the derive action.